 Recommended read: CRM Data Integration: How It Works With Other Systems

-The benefits of CRM-ERP integration
+The Benefits of CRM-ERP Integration

 Integrating CRM and ERP systems helps your company reduce manual data entry and ensures front-end workers see accurate back-end data.
 This means better customer interactions and faster, more effective solutions to business needs.